designingsean/portfolio/_casestudies/donut.markdown

 date: 2020-07-28 08:55:27 -0400
 image: '/assets/images/casestudies/donut-6.png'
 ---

+## Background

-One of the things that drew me to Hireology in the beginning was the idea that that you could "predict success".
+One of the things that drew me to Hireology in the beginning was the idea that that you could &ldquo;predict success&rdquo;.
 The original software was built around this idea, and was very prescriptive about what you should ask a candidate during interviews.

-## Background

 Of course, every job is different, and so the system needed to know the details of the job you were wanting to hire for so it could understand how to find the best hire.
 So when a hiring manager went to open a job, they were prompted with a 35 true/false questionnaire to complete, and then the job would be open and ready for people to apply.

 Behind the scenes, the questions were attached to 67 &ldquo;elements of success&rdquo; which&mdash;when grouped together&mdash;identified which competencies were important to a job and which were not.
 This effectively meant that the job had a shape, if you will, when plotted on a radial chart:

-RADIAL CHART OF JOB

 The interviews questions were then generated to help find a candidate that best matched the shape of the job.
 The more aligned the shape of the candidate is to the shape of the job, the more likely the candidate would be successful.

-RADIAL CHART OF JOB + CANDIDATE

 ## Problem